 EcoThailand has a firm belief in the future of Ecotourism, Agrotourism and Community Tourism in the Thai Gulf and believe them to be key to the environmental, community and financial well being of the area looking towards the future.
 The recent covid19 hit, and increasingly difficult travel costs and prospects for the leisure industry have had a negative impact on traditional mass tourism ventures and venues and has reinforced our viewpoint.

 We have recently expanded our advice, workshop and MicroGrants into this area for local communities who also wish to develop their Eco and Community activities.
-We have now started working with communities at Khuntalai Lake and Koh Paluai, and continue with Phangan Community Garden and Raitiaviset Organic Farm, all of whom have community tourism interests.
+We now work with communities at Khuntalai Lake, Surat Thani City and Koh Paluai, and continue with Phangan Community Garden and Raitiaviset Organic Farm on Koh Phangan, all of whom have community tourism interests.
 We consult with, and are developing projects with, Rajhaphat University.

 What is eco and community tourism?